-Luke Shuffield, 7th Grade Science Teacher
+Anne Smith, 5th Grade Science Teacher

 Mara Truslow, 7th Grade Writing Teacher

 Mara is a 7th Grade Writing Teacher at Nashville Prep, as well as a 2013 Teach for America Corps Member.
-Ms. Truslow graduated cum laude from Vanderbilt University in May 2013 as with a degree in Human and Organizational Development and a minor in History.
+Ms. Truslow graduated cum laude from Vanderbilt University in May 2013 with a degree in Human and Organizational Development and a minor in History.
 At Vanderbilt, she was an Ingram Scholar, a Head Resident of a First Year dormitory, author of Fifteen Fragments, and on the Nestle Foundation Board.